-One email a week, one event a month, one more kid excited about college.
+One email a week, one event a month, one more student excited about college.

-The guidance of a mentor can empower a young person to graduate high school, succeed in college, and achieve their ambitions. iMentor is seeking college-educated Chicagoans to mentor students from public high schools in Chicago's low-income communities.
+The guidance of a mentor can empower a young person to graduate high school, succeed in college, and achieve their ambitions. iMentor is seeking college-educated volunteers to mentor students from our partner CPS high schools.

 Using iMentor’s dedicated curriculum and staff support, mentors and students work together, in-person and online, to develop strong personal relationships, nurture a college aspiration, navigate the college application process, and build critical skills that lead to college success.

-Mentors devote 5-6 hours per month to mentoring, sending one weekly email and attending one in-person meeting each month.
+Mentors communicate weekly with their student using our online platform and attend one in-person group event each month.
 Through these activities, mentors will develop a supportive mentoring relationship that will last for 3 years and guide a mentee through iMentor’s college-readiness curriculum and the college application process.

 Eligible candidates must be at least 21 years old and be a college graduate (2 or 4 year degrees accepted).